HartlandRobotics/ArduinoIntroduction/_posts/2014-12-14-getting-started.md

 Once that is complete, your code will receive a "ready" event.
 At that time, the LED abstraction will send on/off signals over the network to your chip.
 This is how you will be programming your photon today to do all sorts of things.

-## Make the LED pulse
-In the last example, you told the LED to turn on and off.
-Internally, the `strobe()` method just turns the pin high and low over time.
-We'd like to change this program to fade in and out over time.
-Instead of going high or low, you will be using the PWM (pulse width modulation) features of the board.
-You can set the values to anywhere between `0` and `255` which will create a "square wave" with a duty cycle that simulates a "percentage on".

-Give it a try.
-Change `strobe()` to `brightness(100)` and re-run your script.
-Change the value from `100` to something else like `50` or `200`.
-Notice how the LED brightness is controlled!

-Now, change `brightness(100)` to `pulse(1000)`.
-You are telling your LED to pulse between `0` and `255` over a 1-second interval.